s0undy/home-ops/README.md

 ## K8s Applications

 While all aplications are created equal(or not), some are more important than others.
-Following below is a list of (all) applications currently running in the cluster.
+Following below is a list of the core-components of the cluster.

 ### Core